MartynasGit/password-generator/README.md

 git clone https://github.com/MartynasGit/password-generator.git

-cd to-do-app - to change directory in terminal window.
+cd password-generator - to change directory in terminal window.

 npm install - wait for everything to be ready.